-1) Heat oil over medium heat in large, nonstick stockpot.
+1) Heat oil over medium heat in a large, nonstick stockpot.
 Add ginger, garlic, and jalapeno, and saute until soft, approximately 3 minutes.
 Add celery, green pepper, and onion, and cook until translucent, approximately 5 minutes.
 Remove from pot and set aside.

 2) Season pork with cumin, salt, and pepper.
 Add to stockpot and brown on all sides, approximately 5 minutes.
-Return cooked vegetables to pot and add kidney beans, tomatoes, broth, corn, and sweet potatoes.
+Return cooked vegetables to the pot and add kidney beans, tomatoes, broth, corn, and sweet potatoes.
 Bring to boil, reduce heat, cover, and simmer for 20 minutes, or until pork is tender and sweet potatoes are tender but still firm.
 Salt and pepper to taste.
 Makes 8 servings.

 Nutritional Analysis per serving: 322 Calories; 16 percent fat (5.7 grams); 1.5 grams saturated fat; 26 percent protein; 58 percent carbohydrate; 15 grams fiber.

 * Adapted from a recipe graciously provided by Bush’s Best Beans.